This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 It’s mind-blowing how well-preserved some of the buildings in Ancient Akrotiri are

-After yet another glorious sunset, head to the underrated charming village of Akrotiri, where you can find lovely cafés, bars and local tavernas, the perfect ending to your second day in Santorini.
+After sunset, the underrated charming village of Akrotiri, where you can find lovely cafés, bars, and local tavernas, is the perfect ending to your second day in Santorini.

 This image shows people sitting on the rocks, watching the sun dive into the sea.
 The photo was taken from Akrotiri Lighthouse, one of the most romantic places to visit in Santorini in 4 days.